mesos/logstash/README.md

 We currently advise using other systems for business-critical event logging, such as PCI DSS events.

-This framework tries to launch a Logstash process on every Mesos slave.
+This framework tries to launch a Logstash process on every Mesos agent.
-Specifically, it accepts a Mesos offer if the offered slave does not yet have Logstash running, and the offer has enough resources to run Logstash.
+Specifically, it accepts a Mesos offer if the offered agent does not yet have Logstash running, and the offer has enough resources to run Logstash.
-This does not guarantee the presence of Logstash on every slave, but we believe that most clusters will gain high allocation (TODO why: because of reserved resources for the `logstash` role).
+This does not guarantee the presence of Logstash on every agent, but most clusters can gain high allocation if they reserve resources for the `logstash` role.

 # Running